Book Club Kits

 Maguire, Gregory.
 Wicked.
 406 pages.
 The Wizard of Oz is one of the most watched, best-loved movies of all time.
 Here's a twist in the tale -- a richly comic, highly literary, and entertaining excursion into the life and times of the infamous Wicked Witch of the West.

 Marra, Anthony.
-Life of Pi.
+Constellation of Vital Phenomena.
 396 pages.
 In a rural village in 2004 Chechnya, a failed doctor Akhmed harbors the traumatized 8-year-old daughter of a father abducted by Russian forces and treats a series of wounded rebels and refugees while exploring the shared past that binds him to the child.

 Martel, Yann.
 Life of Pi.
 319 pages.
 Winner of the Booker Award, this novel tells of a metaphysical adventure as Pi, the son of a zookeeper, is marooned aboard a lifeboat with four wild animals.